itwizz26/LetsChatV1.0/README.md

 LetsChat V1.0 - a bootstrap/HTML5/PHP5 online commenting system.
 =============

-LetsChat V1.0 is a free responsive, single-page HTML5 template base on the Twitter Bootstrap framework.
+LetsChat V1.0 is a free responsive, HTML5 template base on the Twitter Bootstrap framework.

 License